Oxidation

 For example: an element with oxidation number +1 tends to lose an electron when reacting with others, while one with oxidation number -1 tends to gain an electron when reacting with others to form a compound.
 These oxidation numbers can have values as high as electrons involved in the process and they usually depend in some cases on what elements they are reacting with.

-You may be interested: Metals
+You may be interested: Inert Matter

 Free elements, that is, those that are not combined with others, have an oxidation number of 0.
 On the other hand, some examples of oxidation numbers are: